LuckierDodge/dockerfiles/README.md

 # dockerfiles

-One repo to rule the Dockerfiles, one repo to find them, one repo to bring them all, and in the darkness bind them.
+One repo to rule the Dockerfiles, one repo to find them, one repo to bring them all, and on the server bind them.

 # How Do?